I'm Patrick Rivera, a software engineer and writer based in San Francisco.

 A Cold Outreach Strategy That Actually Works helped me get opportunities I wasn't qualified for on paper.
 It also reached the top of Hacker News.

-Three Characters That Make Up This Thing Called You explores the two core insights that most spiritual traditions teach and how we can apply them to our daily life.
+Three Characters That Make Up This Thing Called You explores the two core insights found in most spiritual traditions.

-Climbing the Wrong Hill discusses why it's important to take time for self-reflection.
+Climbing the Wrong Hill discusses the importance of self-reflection.

 If you'd like to receive new posts each week, subscribe below 🚀